-Is Fried Rice Healthy
+Is Fried Rice Healthy?

-Fried rice is healthy if you are consuming a diet that includes grains, fats, protein, and vegetables.
+It is healthy if you are consuming a diet that includes grains, fats, protein, and vegetables.
 This recipe contains 3.2 grams of dietary fiber, and 13.8 grams of protein per serving.

 If you wanted to make it more healthy or grain free, you could prepare this fried rice with our cauliflower rice.
 To add more protein you could stir in some baked chicken.
 To bring down the sodium levels, use a low sodium soy sauce.

-Is Fried Rice Gluten Free
+Is Fried Rice Gluten Free?

-Fried rice is gluten free if you make sure to use a gluten free soy sauce.
+It is gluten free if you make sure to use a gluten free soy sauce.
 Many commercial soy sauces contain gluten.
 Make sure to check the label closely if you are trying to make gluten free fried rice.

 It is also important to note that many gluten free soy sauces are saltier in flavor, so be careful not to add too much without tasting it first.

-Fried Rice – variations
+Easy Fried Rice – variations

 - Add some chopped baked chicken for a quick chicken fried rice dish.